-- It comes with the mapping capability.
+- It comes with a mapping capability.

-Datawrapper tool is mainly designed to be used by journalists.
+The Datawrapper tool is mainly designed to be used by journalists.
 This tool is easily accessible on mobile or desktop devices while in the design phase.
 It does not require any advanced coding knowledge or designing background.
-It allows you to select multiple charts, maps and insert annotations to visualize your data.
+It allows you to select multiple charts, and maps and insert annotations to visualize your data.
 It also gives you the ability to export your maps and charts as an image file or PDF.

 - There are a large number of pictorial representations that you can choose from.

 - It does not need the user to code or have prior technical knowledge.

 - All the pictorial representations are saved automatically.

 - It is compatible with all operating systems.

 - It provides many options to import your data.

 - There are various deployment options to hold your solutions in multiple ways.